maormoshe/OverflowShadowLibrary/README.md

 # NgxOverflowShadow

-- A simple Angular directive to be used on any scrollable container for adding a shadow on the bottom of the container.
+- A simple Angular directive to be used on any scrollable container for adding a shadow on the top/bottom of the container.

 ## Demo